 Self-registration is available with the mobile app (search at “Find a site” for “Inyo County”) or at this address: https://inyocounty.beanstack.org.
 Each reader in a family can be registered under one account.

 Reading log, activities, and drawings

-Activities for kids of all ages on science, nature, and art are included along with the reading log (supplies will be available from the library).
+Activities for kids of all ages on science, nature, and art are included along with the reading log.
 For the activities there are some prizes available after completion.

 At the end of the program there will be drawings for prizes for readers at each branch and age group.
 All participants are entered in the drawings but the chances of winning are increased by the amount of book and reading logging done.

 In addition to reading logging and activities readers can also post reviews of the books they have read, which can be library books, personal books, ebooks or audiobooks.

 There are 2 reading challenges available that are divided by age, one for 6 years old and younger (parent lead readers), and one for 6 years and older (independent readers).
 The younger group will be tracking reading by counting books, and the older group will be tracking reading by counting minutes of reading.